mcherif/plant-disease-rag-assistant/README.md

 ### Web UIs

 - **Streamlit**: Main interface UI for image classification, RAG assisted search.
-The capture flow now keeps the camera controls and preview side-by-side, with the “natural light” tip shown only when the camera source is active.
+The capture flow now keeps the camera controls and preview side-by-side, with the "natural light" tip shown only when the camera source is active.
 - See [docs/STREAMLIT.md](docs/STREAMLIT.md) for details.

 ## ðŸ“¸ Sample App Display